subscribe ("syncing") | Arbitrum

 /* Fallback functions to react to the different events */

-// Event listener that logs a message when there is a new syncing event
+// Event listener that logs a message when the connection is ready

 }